Luka Zahović: Loan and return to Maribor

+Pogoń Szczecin

+On 1 October 2020, Zahović joined Ekstraklasa club Pogoń Szczecin, signing a three-year contract.

+Górnik Zabrze

+On 27 June 2024, Zahović joined fellow Ekstraklasa side Górnik Zabrze on a free transfer, signing a two-year contract.

 International career

+Zahović was eligible to represent Portugal and Slovenia at the international level.
+In 2014, he claimed that he would probably choose Portugal over Slovenia if he received a call-up from both teams.

 Youth level

-Zahović made his international debut in June 2010, when he played for the Slovenian under-16 team in a friendly match against Slovakia.
+Zahović made his youth international debut for Slovenia in June 2010, when he played for the under-16 team in a friendly match against Slovakia.
 He represented the under-17 team at the 2012 UEFA European Under-17 Championship, where he played in all three group stage matches.
 Zahović also scored the only goal for Slovenia in a 3–1 defeat against the Netherlands, who later won the competition.
 He debuted for the under-21 team on 2 June 2015 in a friendly match against Greece, where he scored Slovenia's first goal in an eventual 3–0 victory.
 Zahović was capped eight times for the team during the 2017 UEFA European Under-21 Championship qualifiers, and also scored one goal against Andorra in the first round.

 Senior team

 On 23 May 2018, Zahović was included in the senior squad for a friendly match against Montenegro.
 He made his debut on 16 October 2018 in a game against Cyprus.